Bafy78/dithering-in-octahedral/project_plan.md

     * *Note:* We acknowledge that IGN is optimized for Temporal Anti-Aliasing (TAA).
 In our static benchmarks, IGN may score lower than Blue Noise due to its high-frequency "checkerboard" pattern.
 This is a noted trade-off: we accept lower static SSIM for the benefit of ALU-only performance.

 **B. Amplitude Logic (Weighting strategy)**
-We test three levels of mathematical precision for the noise scaling factor $w$:
-* **Control (Uniform):** Constant noise amplitude ξ applied across the entire UV map ($w$=vec2(1.0, 1.1)).
+* **Control (Uniform):** Constant noise amplitude applied across the entire UV map.
 * **Analytical Vector-Jacobian**: We calculate the stretch factors of the mapping along the U and V axes independently.
 To ensure the projected noise is uniform on the sphere surface, we must shrink the texture-space noise in the direction where the mapping stretches the texture.
 Let $J = [\frac{\partial{P}}{\partial{u}},\frac{\partial{P}}{\partial{v}}]$ be the Jacobian matrix (3 x 2).
 The weights are the inverse of the column norms:

 $$ w_u = \frac{1}{\lVert\frac{\partial{P}}{\partial{u}}\rVert}, w_v = \frac{1}{\lVert\frac{\partial{P}}{\partial{v}}\rVert} $$

 ### 3. Rotational Stress Test
-To ensure we capture artifacts at the "poles" and "diagonals" of the Octahedral map, the test sphere will rotate relative to the light source.
+To ensure we capture artifacts at the center and mid-quadrants of the Octahedral map, the test sphere will rotate relative to the light source.
 We will capture frames specifically when the specular highlight crosses regions of highest geometric distortion (where the derivative of the projection approaches infinity).
 We isolate single-frame signal degradation (SSIM) rather than temporal noise coherence, as the latter is highly dependent on the specific TAA implementation used by the renderer.

 To ensure the 'BRDF amplification' of quantization errors is captured, Surface Roughness will be strictly clamped to the 0.1–0.2 range.
 We avoid α=0.0 (perfect mirror) as it eliminates the gradient falloff where banding is most visible, and avoid α>0.4 as it masks the very artifacts we aim to measure.